whoissqr/terraform-cdx-modules/README.md

 This repository provides the terraform scripts to create the required infrastructure for CNC deployment

-At present, the only supported cloud provider is:
+Currently, the only supported cloud provider is:
 - AWS

 ## AWS Provider